 The last four rooms of The Castle Dungeon attraction are fully accessible and are available free of charge to wheelchair users and one Carer, subject to availability.
 Speak to the team at The Castle Dungeon entrance for more information.

-The Castle Dungeon is dark, with a steep spiral staircase, so may be unsuitable for some guests with reduced mobility or certain medical conditions.
-Please see The Castle Dungeon page for more information.
+The Castle Dungeon is dark, with a steep spiral staircase, so may be unsuitable for some guests with reduced mobility or certain medical or sensory conditions.
+Please visit The Castle Dungeon page for further information.

-Please note, you will still need to book a Castle Dungeon timed ticket if you're coming to the castle as a Carer.
+Please note, you will still need to book a Castle Dungeon timed ticket if you're visiting the castle as a Carer.

 There are four sets of toilets located across the castle and grounds.
 Please refer to the map for locations.